GauntletWizard/prometheus-kubernetes/README.md

 Grafana has extensive configuration via WebUI and via Environment Variables.
 It is recommended to review it independently.
 The included configuration uses a single Grafana instance backed by a SQlite
 #### Backends:
 Grafana relies upon the Prometheus instances for high availability.
-The included configuration also uses a provisioned volume to store a configuration database
+The included configuration also uses a provisioned volume to store a configuration database.
+For higher availability, you can switch it's storage backend to use Postgres, and run Grafana as a deployment instead. (https://grafana.com/docs/grafana/latest/administration/configuration/#database)
 #### Frontends:
 Grafana provides a WebUI, and can be the only part of this infrastructure exposed if you so wish